The arms of Robert Hillberg. Part five

 What you call "not a fuse" is just a fuse.
 There were no other fuses in the basic pistol.
 This was precisely the idea of the developers, so that the pistol was brought into a fully firing position by simply gripping the pistol grip with a hand - no unnecessary movements: quickly and efficiently.

-Heckler & Koch returned to the shock-mounted trigger system in the VP 9 model:
+Heckler & Koch returned to the striker-fired trigger in the VP 9 model:

 In addition to the P7 caliber 9mmX19, another pistol model was produced, having a .40S & W caliber, with a magazine for 10 rounds.